ipdk-io/p4cp-userguide/docs/apps/lnw/es2k/es2k-lnw-underlay-lag.md

 Prerequisites:

-- For Linux Networking V2
+- For Linux Networking v2
-  - Download `hw-p4-programs` TAR file specific to the build and extract it to get `fxp-net_linux-networking-v2` P4 artifacts.
-Go through `Limitations` specified in `README` and bring up the config accordingly.
+  - Download `hw-p4-programs` TAR file compliant with the CI build image and extract it to get `fxp-net_linux-networking-v2` P4 artifacts.
+Check `README` for bringup guide, and be sure to check `Limitations` for known issues.
   - Follow steps mentioned in [Deploying P4 Programs for E2100](/guides/es2k/deploying-p4-programs) for bringing up IPU with a custom P4 package.
 Modify `load_custom_pkg.sh` with following parameters for linux_networking package: